 Infinna has already featured in, for example, an award-winning denim collection by Wrangler.

 Also the fibre has applications beyond fashion.
-Infinited Fiber Company and Suominen, a globally leading supplier of non-wovens for wipes, announced earlier this autumn they have developed a non-woven sheet made from the regenerated fibre to offer a resource-efficient alternative to polyester and viscose-based single-use non-wovens.
+Infinited Fiber Company and Suominen, a globally leading supplier of non-wovens for wipes, announced earlier last autumn they have developed a non-woven sheet made from the regenerated fibre to offer a resource-efficient alternative to polyester and viscose-based single-use non-wovens.

 Petri Alava, CEO of Infinited Fiber Company, said the end result of the collaborative effort demonstrates that the future can be more circular and sustainable also in the domain of non-wovens.